 - Touch Up (the woman’s head icon) - Do quick fixes or all out makeovers with effects like Blemish Fix and Wrinkle Remover.

-- Text (the uppercase and lowercase “T”) - Access our full collection of basic and Royale fonts.
+- Text (the uppercase and lowercase “T”) - Access our full collection of basic fonts.

-- Overlays (the butterfly icon) - Find both realistic clipart graphics and cartoon-y stickers.
+- Graphics (the shapes icon) - Find both realistic clipart graphics and cartoon-y stickers.

 - Frames (the frame icon) - Choose from a wide selection of photo frames, both realistic and fun